 Besides the army and the chariotry, there was a third branch of the military, the navy.
 As noted, in the Old Kingdom the navy was used primarily to transport infantry.
 Even as late as the Second Intermediate Period, Kamose was using the navy simply as transport to bring his troops down the Nile for the sack of Avaris.
 In the New Kingdom, however, the navy became more prestigious as foreign invaders threatened Egypt's prosperity by sea.

 The best documented, and most determined, of these invaders are known as the Sea Peoples, a mysterious group who have yet to be positively identified.
 They seem to have been a coalition of different ethnicities who harried the coasts of the Mediterranean between c.
-1276-1178 BCE.
+1276-1178 BCE and they may have played a significant role in the Bronze Age Collapse.
 Ramesses II, his successor Merenptah (1213-1203 BCE) and Ramesses III (1186-1155 BCE) all fought off the Sea Peoples during their reigns.

 Ramesses II, who had a very efficient intelligence network, learned of the coming invasion in time to place his navy along the coast at the mouth of the Nile.
 He then positioned a small fleet in a defensive position to draw the ships of the Sea Peoples into a trap.
 Once they were in position, he released his more numerous and larger ships from the sides and destroyed his opponent.